Dafbrig/Dafbrig/README.md

 Data analyst, software developer
 --------------------------------

-Enjoying a simple coffee in the morning, reading news, reading information content or a podcast is how I keep up-to-date with technology, I love learning because that's how I have greater fluency in my career, collaborate in teams and be participative .
+Enjoying a simple coffee in the morning, reading news, reading information content or a podcast is how I keep up-to-date with technology, I love learning because that's how I have greater fluency in my career, collaborate in teams and be participative.

 * 🌍  I'm based in Medellín, Colombia
 * ✉️  You can contact me at [d.bricenogalindo@gmail.com](mailto:d.bricenogalindo@gmail.com)
-* 🧠  I'm learning Node JS, React, React Native, Python, PhotoShop
+* 🧠  I'm learning Node JS, React, React Native, Angular,Python, MySQL, PhotoShop, Illustrator.

 ### Skills